Courses in alphabetical order by type.

 Volunteer engagement and management focuses on the dynamics of volunteerism in nonprofit organizations and in the life of communities.
 This course exposes students to strategic and comprehensive skills for managing volunteers, and examines definitions, values, and standards as well as what constitutes effective practice in the field of volunteer resources management today.
 While the course is especially designed for current or future executives and managers of nonprofit organizations and volunteers, it will also benefit others who plan to work with volunteers and those who want to develop their own vision or work on policy in the field of volunteerism.
 Cr 3.

-PPM 601 Applied Statistics for Public Policy and Management
+PPM 601 Quantitative Methods for Policy, Planning, and Management

 Introduces students to a variety of analytical approaches to studying management, planning, and policy questions.
 The course concentrates on the acquisition of skills that will enable students to choose and apply statistical methodology appropriately, and to evaluate critically work done by others.
 Topics include data description and summarization, introduction to inferential statistics, hypothesis testing, measures of association, correlation analysis, and introduction to linear regression analysis.
 Cr 3.